 Submarine Museum – Places to visit in Visakhapatnam

-This is one those rare museums in India that have ample documentation, maintained displays and a guided tour inside the submarine.
+This is one those rare museums in India that have ample documentation, maintained displays and a guided tour of the submarine.
 Huge boards outside educate you on the basic principles on which submarines work.
 Like how they are pushed down the sea, how they can remain there for up to 60 days.
 And how they are pulled out.
 The mental and physical strength required to be a submariner can only be imagined.
 They have to live with limited water inside the giant machine with no windows to even look out.
 And cramped place shared by all on board.
 It also tells you about the history of Indian submarines.
 And the history and vital statistics of this particular ‘Foxtrot’ machine that you would see.

 There is also a pictorial depiction of the construction of this museum, how the ground was laid and how the submarine was stationed here.
 Around the museum are displayed various important components of the Submarine.
 Like a Torpedo, an Indicator buoy, huge batteries, oil cooler, valves, air coolers etc. A neat board explains the functions of each of these for the technically inclined.

 You are taken inside the submarine in a group along with a guide who tells you in detail about the workings of the submarine.
 You get to see the actual Torpedoes and how they are fired.
 Inside, it appears you are inside a machine with some very small cabins for sleeping, toilets, and kitchen for the crew.
 There are so many controls that you wonder how do they even remember what to use when and for what.
 Models display how these limited spaces were used.
 There is a board with the names of all the personnel who worked from this submarine.
 A proud display along with awards and diving gear.

 There is a very cute display of steaming Idlis in the kitchen and dining room that looks too formal for that small space.
 At the fag end is the escape route through a small ladder, in case there is no other way left.